lorikrell/gamerchic/docs/photoshop/elf-journal.md

 ## Death Night

 Felled by blades, risen to serve, now broken free of tethers.
-You stalk through this new unlife, a warrior of frost, disease, and blood.
-None shall dictate your way forward, regardless of the past.
+They stalk through this new unlife, a warrior of frost, disease, and blood.
+None shall dictate their way forward, regardless of the past.

 This journal holds a sight of crypts deep within the cavernous holds of long dead breathren upon fine parchment pressed from lichbloom and starflower.
 A soul's fire burns ever-caught in the binding.
-Bookmarks include death marks of saronite gleaming with imbued sapphire eyes, a dark iron filigree heart holding a blood amethyst, and a momento of your life before.
+Bookmarks include death marks of saronite gleaming with imbued sapphire eyes, a dark iron filigree heart holding a blood amethyst, and a momento of a life before.

 ![Vampire Elf](/img/journal/journal-dk.jpg)